git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

   * Press _Delete_ + Pad In Session Mode to the delete the clip.

 Press the Session button twice to flip the grid which then matches the arrangement view.
-The 2nd button row then controls the Scene starts.
-The Scene buttons control Mute or Solo.

 ## Sequencer Mode